laravel/docs/scout.md

 Laravel Scout provides a simple, driver based solution for adding full-text search to your [Eloquent models](/docs/{{version}}/eloquent).
 Using model observers, Scout will automatically keep your search indexes in sync with your Eloquent records.

-Currently, Scout ships with [Algolia](https://www.algolia.com/) and [MeiliSearch](https://www.meilisearch.com) drivers; however, writing custom drivers is simple and you are free to extend Scout with your own search implementations.
+Currently, Scout ships with [Algolia](https://www.algolia.com/) and [MeiliSearch](https://www.meilisearch.com) drivers.
+In addition, Scout includes a "collection" driver that is designed for local development usage and does not require any external dependencies or third-party services.
+Furthermore, writing custom drivers is simple and you are free to extend Scout with your own search implementations.

 <a name="installation"></a>
 ## Installation